-Airlines that have partnered with Points.com include American Airlines, Delta, JetBlue and Korean Air.
+Airlines that have partnered with Points.com include American Airlines, Delta, JetBlue, and Korean Air.

-Although, redeeming your miles for rewards is a good option for when you want something else that what the airline offers as rewards, keep in mind that a good chunk of your miles will be lost as transaction or processing fees.
+Although, redeeming your miles for rewards is a good option for when you want something else than what the airline offers as rewards, keep in mind that a good chunk of your miles will be lost as transaction or processing fees.

 What do you think?

 Do you think it’s worth it?